pachyderm/pachyderm/examples/kubeflow/mnist/README.md

 `pachctl create repo input-repo`

-3. Similar to code, we check-in our `mnist.npz` to `input-repo`.:
+3. We check-in our `mnist.npz` to `input-repo`.:

 `pachctl put file input-repo@master:/mnist.npz -f mnist.npz`

-This command copies the minst dataset from your local machine to the Pachyderm repo input and Pachyderm will assign it a commit ID.
+This command copies the minst dataset from your local machine to the Pachyderm repo `input-repo` and Pachyderm will assign it a commit ID.
 Congratulations!
 Your data now has a HEAD commit, and Pachyderm has begun version-controlling the data!

-Confirm that the data is checked-in running the following command:
+Confirm that the data is checked-in by running the following command:

 ```
 ➜ pachctl list file input-repo@master